Pneumonia With Lung Cancer: Causes, Risks, and More | MyLungCancerTeam

 Wear a Mask

-Wearing a face covering decreases the risk of spreading disease.
-Masks help lower the incidence of disease for both the person wearing the mask and for those the person comes into contact with.
+Wearing a face covering in crowded environments lowers the risk of spreading disease.
+Masks may help protect both you and those around you.

 Don’t Smoke